Recording Charlecote's butterflies

 We now have three transects in West Park, Hill Park and Front Park, as well as in the gardens.
 The team walks each of these routes weekly from April to October.
 The weather is recorded and the number and species of butterflies that we see is noted within the 5-metre-wide corridor as the recorder walks at a slow pace along the route.

-We now have two years of detailed records, but three years of data are required before reliable trends can be identified.
+We now have three years of detailed records which will help us identify reliable trends.
 Before our volunteer group was established we had only carried out the occasional, rather informal, recording of the butterflies in the parkland.

 What might you see?